iarchukdima/CudaForNN/README.md

 Here is the plot for comparing performance on MNIST.
 For the training all models had batch size equal to 32 and 10 epochs.

 ![](cpuVScudaVSnumpy.png)

+As the model has only 2 hidden layers, the numbers approximately show the number of weights.